abhishekkumareb8/shubham/README.md

 URL: http://localhost:8081/search?status=discarded
 Method: GET
 ```
-All of these APIs is implemented with pagination, sorting and ordering
+All of these APIs are implemented with pagination, sorting and ordering